follywolly/reactive-framework/README.md

 # ARTGALLERY EXPERIENCE

 ## Summary
 A single page web application made from scratch (currently without any libraries).
-Language of the product is currently in Dutch, adding support for English soon.
+You can view artobject descriptions in both Dutch and English.
 Content served on a front page with art objects from the [Rijksmuseum API](https://www.rijksmuseum.nl/nl/api).

 ![Prototype screenshot](docs/screenshot_1.png)